kvssankar/git-ultimate-cloner-npm/README.md

     npm i -g git-ultimate-cloner

-# Use this 😎😎😎

-    quick clone <repository-url> [-e {editor name}]

 Note:
    > For Visual Studio Code, use c.
-For Atom, use a.
+For Atom, use -e atom.

-   > Opens in Visual Studio Code by defualt
+   > Opens in Visual Studio Code by default or -e vscode

-## Or this 🥵🥵🥵

-    git clone <repo-url>
-    cd repository-name
-    code .
-    ----open terminal in vs code----
-    npm install

 ## Examples
 1. For Visual Studio Code (defualt) :